fbessez/Tinder/README.md

 <!-- TODO: Shields (see:shields.io) -->

-> A python wrapper for the private Tinder API.
+> A Python wrapper for the private Tinder API.

 <!-- TODO: Project description -->